Overload: Latency Attacks on Object Detection for Edge Devices: Transfer Attack Evaluation

 \section{Transfer Attack Evaluation}

-The ability to transfer adversarial attacks from a known model to another victim model is a common phenomenon on image classification tasks.
-We tested the transferability among YOLOv5 family but we did not observe this property on the latency attack.
-A probable reason is that the network for the object detection adopts Feature Pyramid Network (FPN).
-The output of FPN receives features extracted form both low-resolution and high-resolution.
-Those features among different networks may diverge.
+The transferability of adversarial attacks, where an attack crafted for one model can be successfully applied to a different victim model, is a common phenomenon in image classification tasks.
+However, when testing the transferability among different models in the YOLOv5 family for the latency attack, we did not observe this property.
+One possible reason is that the object detection network utilizes the Feature Pyramid Network (FPN), which combines features extracted from both low-resolution and high-resolution sources.
+This integration of features from different networks may lead to divergence and hinder the transferability of the attack.

-However, the ensemble training is an alternative approach to craft the adversarial example that can fool multiple models.
-In each attack step, the ensemble training retrieves the gradient from one candidate model or collects average gradients from all candidate models.
-We evaluated the performance of the ensemble attack using YOLOv3 \cite{redmon2018yolov3} + YOLOv5s models.
-Table \ref{table:transfer} shows the results of the ensemble attack.
-The execution times for YOLOv3 are skipped due to a technique issue that the model cannot be compiled to TensorRT format.
-As can be seen, the ensemble attack successful produces abundant objects for YOLOv3 and YOLOv3 simultaneously.
-Comparing with Table \ref{table:nms_nx}, the strength of the ensemble attack seems weaken than that of the native attack.
-Figure \ref{fig:example} and Figure \ref{fig:transfer_example} visualize the original image; the adversarial image and the corresponding results for Overload and the ensemble attack respectively.
-This results suggest that information from multiple models can be encoded in an image.
+Nevertheless, we explored an alternative approach known as ensemble training to craft adversarial examples that can deceive multiple models.
+In the ensemble attack, gradients are obtained from either one candidate model or averaged across all candidate models in each attack step.
+We evaluated the performance of the ensemble attack using a combination of YOLOv3 and YOLOv5s models.
+Table \ref{table:transfer} presents the results of the ensemble attack, omitting the execution times for YOLOv3 due to a technical issue with compiling the model to TensorRT format.